 4.3.1 Austrian EIAs

 Various meteorological phenomena that may be affected by CC are already addressed in Austrian EIAs.
-Impacts are increasingly associated with CC and extreme events are addressed in particular.
-Here, reference is made to natural hazards, as these directly impact projects and are therefore relevant for project planning (erosion, heavy rainfall, floods, wind throw, wind erosion, landslides).
+Impacts are increasingly associated with CC and in this context extreme events in particular are addressed.
+Here, reference is made to natural hazards that directly impact projects and that are relevant for project planning (erosion, heavy rainfall, floods, wind throw, wind erosion, landslides).

 Potential CC impacts were mostly mentioned at one specific stage of an EIA or in one specific file (see section 4.2.3), but were not followed up or systematically addressed throughout the whole EIA.
 As the following example illustrates, CC impacts are already included in the assessment of impact intensity (without being explicitly associated with CC, though):

 “The chosen route can lead to unmanageable remaining areas (´glancing intersection´), which could be more susceptible to damages (pests and emission impacts) and wind throw in the following years, due to increased exposure.
-Aside from a separation of forestry units and plots of land, the length of the forest edge would also increase.”
-(Lacon/Steinwender, 2015, p.
-33)
+Aside from a separation of forestry units and plots of land, the length of the forest edge would also increase” (Lacon/Steinwender, 2015, p.
+33).

 CC is directly addressed almost exclusively in written statements provided by members of the public.
 The references made here to CC impacts and prognoses for the future are often very general, but sometimes involve concrete concerns and objections.
 The following quote provides an example of how the issue of CC is already addressed in such statements: